confidential-computing/governance/project-mentors.md

 3. Proactively inform the TAC when something changes that affects the project's submission template (changing a License, security reporting process, CoC, etc.), rather than waiting for the next annual review.

+4. Work with the Outreach Committee to develop the spreadsheet which includes any upcoming events where CCC projects are giving presentations.
+Report that information back to the TAC at their meetings.

 ## Current Mentors